 Joseph G. Naddour

-Joe Naddour has been practicing law for nearly a decade and was recently awarded recognition on Super Lawyers’ list of 2018 Southern California Rising Stars.
+Joe Naddour has been practicing law for over a decade and has been recognized on Super Lawyers’ list Southern California Rising Stars for multiple years.
 He has a personal connection with the area of employment law based on his experience growing up in a family that ran a small but growing business.
 He developed a personal understanding of challenges facing businesses and the importance of employment law.
 This influenced his decision to pursue a career where he could serve as a resource and advocate for his clients.

 Mr. Naddour brings a deep understanding of the ever-changing legal landscape for California employers to his practice on behalf of California employers, skillfully defending his clients in all areas of employment litigation, including wrongful termination, harassment, discrimination, retaliation, leaves of absence, wage and hour claims, and disability accommodation.
 He also regularly counsels employers on day-to-day employment matters such as personnel policies, employee handbooks, terminations of employment, and compliance with California and federal employment laws.